FXIhub/hummingbird/docs/index.rst

 Welcome to SPI Online Analysis's documentation!
 ===============================================

-If you want to quickly edit this documentation you can simply click on the ``Edit on BitBucket`` button on the top of the page.
+If you want to quickly edit this documentation you can simply click on the ``Edit on Bitbucket`` button on the top of the page.

 Alternatively ff you want to edit the documentation on your computer you need: